Home Theatre Audio – Five and Sevens and Subs

 What about 9.1?
 Or 11.1?

-If you still find it hard to grasp, make sure you talk to the home automation professionals at OneTouch Automation.
+If you still find it hard to grasp Home Theatre Audio – Five and Sevens and Subs, make sure you talk to the home automation professionals at OneTouch AV.
 They will analyse your theatre space, respect your budget and make sure you get the system that suits your entertainment lifestyle.
+If you need any help designing your audio visual or automation systems please feel free to contact us.